 I have a FREE 20 Day Budget Challenge that you can sign up to get right in your inbox!
-Just click the button below to get it!
+Just sign up below:

 Today I’m going to share with you one of my favorite days of into and give you a quick list of 20 ways to pinch a penny!

 Some of these you are probably already doing.
 But some of these are a bit outside of the box, so hopefully will inspire you to pinch in ways you haven’t thought of before.

 Here are 20 ways to pinch a penny: